Fast Tip Friday – Column Mode Insert Using Notepad++, UltraEdit and TextPad

 This fast tip demonstrates how to use column mode (block mode in TextPad) to insert a column using Notepad++, UltraEdit and TextPad.

-This fast tip demonstrates how to easily spot patterns using more than simply adding color to a cell.
+This fast tip demonstrates how to format subtotals in Excel so that they are more noticeable.
 Download Sample Files

 Thanks Amy, this is a very cool tip!
 I knew about the column feature in notepad++ but this is even more helpful!!